RunOnFlux/account-abstraction/README.md

 Found a bug?
 Please report it on our [issue tracker](https://github.com/RunOnFlux/account-abstraction/issues).

+## Inspiration, Credits & Acknowledgements

+**"This library is based on [Borislav Itskov research](https://hackmd.io/@0xbobby/rkIGEBVb2) and draws inspiration from the [schnorrkel.js](https://github.com/borislav-itskov/schnorrkel.js) implementation."**

 ## Security Audits

 The smart contracts and SDK underwent a comprehensive security audit by [Halborn](https://halborn.com/) finalised in **February 2025**.